selfapplied/rh/README.md

 ### How to read the CE1 summary

-- total: number of points tested in the window around the listed zeros.
-- online_locked: how many on the critical line (σ=1/2) achieved gap ≥ γ.
-- online_ratio: online_locked / total.
-A successful run has online_ratio ≈ 1.0.

-Defaults used here: depth=4 (N=17), γ=3, d=0.05, window=0.5, step=0.1.

-### Zeros and parameters

-Zeros
-- The values listed in `zeros=[…]` are the imaginary parts of known nontrivial zeros of ζ on the critical line (e.g., 14.134725…).
+The values listed in `zeros=[…]` are the imaginary parts of known nontrivial zeros of ζ on the critical line (e.g., 14.134725…).
 We center a small window in t around each zero to test behavior on σ=1/2 and compare to σ=1/2+d.

 Parameters